 The Fibonacci Retracement tool is based on the Fibonacci sequence and tries to predict a possible level of support and resistance during a trend.
 The idea is to assist traders with guessing at which level prices might reverse in a correction.

-The common Fibonacci retracement levels are 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
-These levels were considered the potential area of support during an uptrend and a level of resistance during a downtrend.
+The standard Fibonacci retracement levels are 23.6%, 38.2%, 50%, 61.8%, and 78.6%.
+These levels were considered potential support areas during an uptrend and resistance during a downtrend.

 Volume Indicators

-Volume is a pretty substantial element in technical analysis, informing about the level of interest in cryptocurrency.
+Volume is a substantial element in technical analysis, informing about the level of interest in cryptocurrency.
 To analyze the strength of a price move, one can make use of several volume-based indicators:

 How to use: Volume is heavy in an up-trend of price, reflecting heavy buying pressure; similarly, volume is heavy in a down trend of price, reflecting heavy selling pressure.
 Indicators of volume confirm the validity of trends and possible reversals.